Module scenariogeneration.xodr.links

 Expand source code

-"""Adds a new link to the connection
+"""Add a new lane link to the connection.

 Parameters